 Says Brown, “One of my jobs was to put together the intelligence briefing manual, have it ready every morning for distribution to go on the president’s desk, the vice-president’s desk, the secretary of the Army.

 29 years, three months and eleven days of decorated service, worthy of all medals and shadow boxes.

 There was also a brush with the entertainment world.
 Brown was married for a time to Dorothy McGuire of the famed McGuire Sisters… and even met Frank Sinatra whom he says was a “smart alec”.

-Brown will be honored Friday as this month’s CareSource Veteran’s Salute recipient at the Dayton Dragons game.Grab the FREE WDTN News App for iPhone or Android.
+Brown will be honored Friday as this month’s CareSource Veteran’s Salute recipient at the Dayton Dragons game.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.